No winning ticket for Saturday's Lotto 649 jackpot

-TORONTO — No winning ticket was sold for the $13.8 million jackpot in Saturday's Lotto 649 draw.

-However, the draw's guaranteed $1 million prize was won by a lottery player in Quebec.
+However, the guaranteed $1 million prize went to a lottery player in British Columbia.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $13.8 million jackpot in Saturday's Lotto 649 draw.

-However, the draw's guaranteed $1 million prize was won by a lottery player in Quebec.
+However, the guaranteed $1 million prize went to a lottery player in British Columbia.

 By The Canadian Press

-TORONTO — No winning ticket was sold for the $13.8 million jackpot in Saturday's Lotto 649 draw.

-However, the draw's guaranteed $1 million prize was won by a lottery player in Quebec.
+However, the guaranteed $1 million prize went to a lottery player in British Columbia.

 By The Canadian Press